Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: The OCfinder method

-On the negative identification side (identification of no-cluster), we used random field stars queried from the \textit{Gaia} EDR3 archive at locations that avoid known open clusters.
-We also applied our \texttt{DBSCAN} approach to the GUMS and used the resulting statistical clusters, which do not represent real objects since stellar groupings such OCs are not present in GUMS, to increase the negative identification training set.
-Similarly to our previous studies, in order to feed the network and perform the classification, we convert each CMD to a $2$-dimensional histogram to extract their pixels, which are then normalised.
+On the negative identification side (identification of no clusters), we used random field stars queried from the \textit{Gaia} EDR3 archive at locations that avoid known open clusters.
+We also applied our \texttt{DBSCAN} approach to the GUMS and used the resulting statistical clusters, which do not represent real objects since stellar groupings of such OCs are not present in GUMS, to increase the negative identification training set.
+Similarly to our previous studies, in order to feed the network and perform the classification, we converted each CMD to a $2D$ histogram to extract their pixels, which were then normalised.
 We used a logarithmic normalisation scheme in order to enhance the lower density regions which are key for the characterisation of contaminants in the CMD.